nikitavbv/bigdata-chess/bigdata-hn/readme.md

     - write metric to `hn-comments-tfidf`
 - bag of words write words to csv and analyze using spark
   - read from `hn-comments-hashed`
-  - write stats to leveldb
+  - write stats to json
   - implement reading resulting file